aliuwahab/populytics-assessment/README.md

 This repository contains the solution for the practical assessment, implementing a production-ready RSS Feed Reader application using **Domain-Driven Design (DDD)** principles and clean architecture.

+## Challenge Chosen

+I have implemented **Option 2: RSS Feed Reader**.

+This option was chosen because it provides an excellent opportunity to demonstrate a range of skills relevant to a senior developer role, including database design, interacting with external services, implementing background processing strategies, and building a reactive frontend in a multi-tenant context.

 ## Setup

 ### 1. Automated setup (recommended)

-Run the helper script to install dependencies, create the `.env`, generate the key, provision the SQLite database, and apply migrations:
+Run the helper script to install dependencies, create the `.env`, generate the key, provision the SQLite database, apply migrations, and launch the Vite dev server in the background:

 ```bash
 ./scripts/setup.sh
 ```

+The script writes Vite output to `storage/logs/vite-dev.log` and leaves it running in the background. **Run `php artisan serve` in a separate terminal** after the script completes to bring up the Laravel server.

 > Requirements: PHP 8.3+, Composer, Node.js `>=20.19` or `>=22.12` (see `.nvmrc`), npm, and SQLite.